tianyue58/tp/docs/UserGuide.md

 Format: `edit INDEX [c/COMPANY_NAME] [p/INTERNSHIP_POSITION] [d/DEADLINE_OF_APPLICATION]`

-* Edits the person at the specified `INDEX`.
+* Edits the application at the specified `INDEX`.
 The index refers to the index number shown in the displayed application list.
 The index **must be a positive integer** 1, 2, 3, …​
 * The fields available for updating are COMPANY_NAME, INTERNSHIP_POSITION, and DEADLINE_OF_APPLICATION.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 c/grab d/2021-12-20` Edits the company name and deadline of the 1st application to be `grab` and `2021-12-20` respectively.
+*  `edit 1 c/Grab d/2021-12-20` Edits the company name and deadline of the 1st application to be `grab` and `2021-12-20` respectively.
 *  `edit 2 p/UI designer` Edits the internship position of the 2nd application to be `UI designer`.

-### Deleting a person : `delete`
+### Deleting an application : `delete`

-Deletes the specified person from the address book.
+Deletes the specified application from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the application at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed application list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd application in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Google` followed by `delete 1` deletes the 1st application in the results of the `find` command.

 ### Clearing all entries : `clear`